all-of-us/workbench-snippets/sql-snippets/README.md

 ```

 # Deployment
-The instructions are identical for both the SQL snippets and the Dataset Builder Snippets.
+The instructions are identical for all of the snippets collections.
 See [CONTRIBUTING](../CONTRIBUTING.md#deployment) for the details.